DistCompiler/pgo/README.md

 that you have assertions enabled at all times.
 To globally enable assertions as a default for all projects, go to Window -> Preferences -> Java / Installed JREs.
 Select the JRE and click "Edit...".

-## Usage Documentation

-For more details, see `manual.pdf` in the repository.